pixielabs/handbook/02-project-management/08-writing-tickets.md

 with tasks) should have estimates on the tasks themselves.
 See [Estimating a project](/02-project-management/01-estimating.md) for more detail on how we estimate.

+### Metrics

+A ticket should have some idea of how the impact/value it delivers is going to be measured.
+So the ticket should cover any new product analytics events (e.g. MixPanel events) that need to be added, what data they need to include, when they should be sent.
+We should also upfront decide what success looks like once the feature has been delivered, using those metrics.

 ### Supplemental material